Co-authored with Lauren Solari

-A construction expert is someone with extensive knowledge and expertise of the construction industry who can discuss and describe industry standards, technical language, and complex issues to the trier of fact.
-They must be well-versed and up-to-date on the methodologies, processes, and materials used in the case at hand, especially as new technologies and processes are constantly being introduced and improved on.
+A construction expert is someone with extensive knowledge and expertise of the construction industry.
+They can discuss and describe industry standards, technical language, and complex issues to the trier of fact.
+They must be well-versed and up-to-date on the methodologies, processes, and materials used in the case at hand.
+This is especially important as new technologies and processes are constantly being introduced and improved on.

 Depending on the facts of the case, it may also be important to hire a specialist with expertise in a particular field.
 Construction experts include real estate developers, contractors, safety managers, material suppliers, demolitionists, electricians, and compliance experts.
 Certain experts are licensed and certified in matters such as construction health and safety, quality control, OSHA standards, EPA rules, 3-D construction, and construction management.